 A student who officially withdraws from a course after the drop period will earn a "W" grade.
 This "W" grade will not be computed into the student's GPA but will be counted towards attempted credits which will directly affect the student's Satisfactory Academic Progress (SAP) for credits completed.
-A student may withdraw from the same course only once.
-After the second withdrawal, the student will be terminated from the program and must successfully appeal this decision to the Academic Appeal Committee (AAC) for reinstatement.
 Any course withdrawal will not result in a change in Financial Aid received by the student, and the student will be responsible for the full fee of the course(s).
-Please see the school calendar for the add/drop/withdrawal period at the end of the catalog
+Please see the school calendar for the add/drop/withdrawal period at the end of the catalog.

+The Office of the Registrar is the only office of the College that can withdraw students.
+Students must see the Registrar to conduct the process of withdrawal.
 Official withdrawal from all registered courses for the semester may affect the student's financial aid status (e.g. student loan grace period, Return to Title IV funds calculation, enrollment-based academic benefits, etc.).
 Please consult the Financial Aid officer for questions and/or clarifications.
+If a withdrawal is unofficial, the final grade will be a WF.